neildavis/lib_tm1637_rpi/README.md

 ### Building & Install

-After configuring the build, you can build and install the library by simply invoking [`make`](https://www.gnu.org/software/make/) from the `build` directory:
+After [configuring](#configure-the-build) the build, you can build and install the library by simply invoking [`make`](https://www.gnu.org/software/make/) from the `build` directory:

 ```sh
 sudo make install
 sudo ldconfig
 ```

-You may or may not need to use the `sudo` prefix this command depending on your user permissions:

 ## Usage